hashicorp/nomad/website/source/docs/jobops/inspecting.html.md

 blocked evaluation that waits for more resources to become available.
 We can use the [`eval-status` command](/docs/commands/eval-status.html) to examine any evaluation in more detail.
-For the most part this should never be necessary but can be useful to see why everything was not placed.
-For example if we run it on the evaluation that had placement failures we see:
+For the most part this should never be necessary but can be useful to see why all of a job's allocations were not placed.
+For example if we run it on the _example_ job, which had a placement failure according to the above output, we see:

 ```
 nomad eval-status 8e38e6cf